Skip to content

 The full moon increases crime and ER visits

-Decades of research have found no reliable association between full moon phases and emergency room visits, violent crime, psychiatric admissions, or other behavioral outcomes.
-The belief persists due to confirmation bias, not evidence.
+Decades of research have found no reliable link between full moon phases and emergency room visits, violent crime, psychiatric hospital admissions, or other behavioral outcomes.
+The persistent belief in lunar effects on behavior is better explained by confirmation bias and selective memory than by any actual pattern in the data.

 What we know